mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

 git push heroku master
 ```

+Heroku is smart enough to know what type of application you are running and will download dependencies.
+The `heroku-postbuild` is a command heroku will run after downloading your dependencies and setting up your environment and server.

-## Summary
+# Summary
 We've used webpack with several loaders and plugins.
 We've shown you how to write the webpack config file needed to inform webpack how to transpile and bundle.
 We've shown you how to use webpack environment variables for conditionals inside of webpack config files.
 We've discussed how to make a production build of our application.

 I hope you've enjoyed this basic tutorial and this code is useful to you.
 Thank you.